 The River Aire is 148km long flowing from its source in the Yorkshire Dales near Malham to its confluence with the River Ouse at Airmyn (‘myn’ is an old English word for ‘river mouth’) near Goole.
-To find maps of our river and data about it click here.

 The River Aire runs through some of the most joyous and impressive countryside in the UK.
 Below Skipton, the valley becomes increasingly urban bringing the river to the doorstep of 100,000s of people.
 Then, below Castleford, the river valley is intensively used for agriculture.